EXPLAINER: All you need to know about WhatsApp's new 'disappearing messages' feature

 Contact

-Wildy popular messaging service WhatsApp has announced the highly-awaited arrival of their new “Disappearing Messages” feature that will allow users to send each other texts and media that will vanish after seven days.
+Wildy popular messaging service WhatsApp has announced the highly-awaited arrival of their new “Disappearing Messages” feature that will allow users to send each other texts and media that will vanish after 7 days.

 Parent company Facebook recently announced that WhatsApp passed the major milestone of 100 billion messages sent per day, from their base of over 2 billion users worldwide.